kevinstuffandthings/timeboss/README.md

 # => #<TimeBoss::Calendars::Broadcast:0x007f82d50f0af0 @basis=TimeBoss::Calendars::Broadcast::Basis>
 ```

-You can ask simple questions of the calendar
+You can ask simple questions of the calendar:
 ```ruby
 period = calendar.parse('2019Q4') # or '2018', or '2018M3', or '2019-12-21', or '2020W32', or '2020M3W2'
 # => #<TimeBoss::Calendar::Quarter:0x007f82d50e2478>